Mr-LuaM/POS-System-Next.js-Laravel-11-/README.md

 ## 👨‍💻 Author

-**[Your Name]** – OJT at Infinitech
+**[Mark Lua]** – OJT at Infinitech

 ## ⭐ Contributions

+⚠️ Disclaimer
-This project is still under development.
-Contributions are welcome after the initial release!
+This project is still under active development.
+Features may change, bugs may appear, and some parts might not be fully optimized yet.

+It's also our first serious attempt using Next.js, so the code might not be the cleanest or most idiomatic in places.
+We're learning as we go — so feel free to explore, suggest improvements, or contribute after the initial release!

+We welcome constructive feedback, ideas, and pull requests — just please be kind 😄